quicwg/ops-drafts/draft-ietf-quic-applicability.md

 An immidate close will emit an CONNECTION_CLOSE frame.
 This frames has two sets of types: one for QUIC internal problems that might lead to connection closure, and one for closures initiated by the application.
-An application using QUIC can define application-specific error codes (see, for example, {{QUIC-HTTP}}
+An application using QUIC can define application-specific error codes (see, for example, {{QUIC-HTTP}}, Section 8.1).
-section 8.1).
 In the case of a grateful shut-down initiated by the application after application layer negotiation, a NO_ERROR code is expected.
 Further, the CONNECTION_CLOSE frame provides an optional reason field, that can be used to append human-readable information to an error code.
 Note that QUIC